ReshiAdavan/350_OS/README.md

 My lightweight ARM-based Operating System [ECE350]

 Please contact me if you want learn more about the OS and/or want to see the code.
-[Has been redacted for confidentiality and compliance with policy 71]
+[Redacted for confidentiality and compliance with P71]